simenandre/pubsub-http-handler/README.md

   handler, as `data`).
 You can optionally throw an exception if the data could not be parsed, which in turn can be caught by `onError` if you'd like.

+We export a function called `makePubSubConfig` to help with type inference.
+This is basicly a function that lets you return a function while using `parser`, which is returned in `handler`.
+If you know a way for the types to work without using a function like this, we would love a pull request!

 ## Contributing

 We love contributions! 🙏 Bug reports and pull requests are welcome on [GitHub].